hugomflavio/actel/cran-comments.md

 advEfficiency, where the print call is intended to trigger the plotting of a graphic.

+* All automated tests that involve writing/reading files are now performed inside R's temporary directory.
+This change as also been applied for tests that do not run on CRAN.

 * Removed markup from the package description

 * Removed the LICENSE file